kxp4109/Projects/README.md

 by Robert Bailey, a fellow student here Rochester Institute of Technology.
 This was a group project that we had worked on together.

+Forked off of his Projects Repository to get this code.
+His projects have been remoed from this repository to display my works.

 Do not use for commercial works.